Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T)

+Theorem \ref{slnr} verifies the conjecture for cocompact lattices in $\Sl(n,\R)$; we will discuss other cases below.
 The conjecture is almost sharp in several senses.
-In dimension $v(G)$, any subgroup of $G$ admits an infinite image, non-isometric, non-volume-preserving action in dimension $v(G)$ namely, the left action on $G/Q$ where $Q$ is a parabolic subgroup of codimension $v(G)$.
+In dimension $v(G)$, any subgroup of $G$ admits an infinite image, non-isometric, non-volume-preserving action in dimension $v(G)$, namely, the projective left-action on $G/Q$ where $Q$ is a parabolic subgroup of codimension $v(G)$.
 These actions are the natural analogue of the action of $\Sl(n,\R)$ and its lattices on $\RP^{n-1}$.
-In dimension $n(G)$, there is a always a semisimple Lie group with finite center $\hat G$ with the same Lie algebra as $G$, a lattice $\Gamma\subset G$, and a volume-preserving, non-isometric action in dimension $n(G)$.
+In dimension $n(G)$, there is always a semisimple Lie group with finite center $\hat G$ with the same Lie algebra as $G$, a lattice $\Gamma\subset G$, and a volume-preserving, non-isometric action on the compact manifold $\T^{n(G)}$.
 However, in these examples the lattice $\Gamma$ is, in fact, the integer points of $\hat G$ with respect to the rational structure for which the representation in dimension $n(G)$ is rational; in particular, in such examples $\Gamma$ is necessarily non-uniform.
 This construction is the natural analogue of the action of $\Sl(n, \Z)$ on $\mathbb T^n$.
 In particular, $n(G)$ is a sharp bound for results about actions of all lattices in a Lie group $G$ but may not be sharp for results about actions of a particular lattice; given our results it is natural to ask if sharper bounds can be established for cocompact lattices.
 Lastly, the number $d(G)$ bounds the dimension in which infinite isometric actions can occur.
-The existence of an invariant Riemannian metric $g$ for the action $\alpha$ implies that the action is given by a homomorphism $\alpha \colon \Gamma \rightarrow K$ where $K = \Isom(M,g)$ is a compact Lie group.
+The existence of an invariant Riemannian metric $g$ for the action $\alpha$ implies that the action is given by a homomorphism $\alpha \colon \Gamma \rightarrow K$ where $K = \Isom(M,g)$ is a compact Lie group; see discussion in Section \ref{section:finalarguments} below.
 Margulis' superrigidity theorem implies that $\alpha(\Gamma)$ cannot be infinite below dimension $d(G)$.
 In fact, in the presence of an invariant metric for low dimensional actions, Margulis' superrigidity theorem classifies the possible isometry groups and elementary geometry gives sharper results on manifolds admitting infinite, isometric actions.